nikolaydubina/fpdecimal/README.md

 ## Appendix D: Is it safe to use arithmetic operators in Go?

 Sort of...

+In one of iterations, I did Type Alias, but it required some effort to use it carefully.

 Operations with defined types (variables) will fail.
 ```go